tobyking3/viking-wars/lectures/lecture6/PITCHME.md

 #### Continuous Integration

 - Automates the process
-- Travis-CI
+- Early and frequent integrations avoid "merge/integration hell" to an extent
+- Examples: Travis, Jenkis, AppVeyor

 ---

+#### Case Study (Simple Game)

+- Refactor existing dirty-ish codebase to be cleaner

+---

 #### Conclusion

 - Can't replace experience (expect to put in hours), but ...
-- Can avoid writing bad code by following guides
+- Can avoid writing _some_ bad code by following guides

 ----